By Alex Morgan 1 min read

 Early, Middle, and Late Position

-Position plays a crucial role in pre-flop decision-making.
+Position matters in pre-flop decision-making.
 The later your position, the more information you gather from other players' actions, allowing for more flexible and profitable plays.

 • Early position: Must play tighter, focusing on premium hands.